kjnh10/pcm/README.md

 # prepare your work space. (only for Atcoder and codeforces)
 pcm pp https://atcoder.jp/contests/abc001
 # pcm pp http://codeforces.com/contest/1138
-# you can shortcut for abc, arc, agc
+# you can shortcut for abc, arc, agc like below.
 # pcm pp abc001

 # Edir your A/solve.py or A/solve.cpp with your favorite editor